glanyrafon01/gwefan-cribarth/content/projects/cribarth-music-player.md

 - Electron-based player wrapping Music Assistant's "This Device" feature
 - Custom desktop launcher and icon
-- Distributed as a `.deb` package for Linux systems
+- Distributed as a `.deb` package for Linux systems and a `.exe` for Windows devices
 - Manual install and update process for simplicity

 ## 🏗️ How It Was Built